22r01a05g4/SPAM-MAIL-DETECTION/README.md

 ## Example Prediction
 Input:

-    "Congratulations!
-You have won a free trip to the Bahamas.
-Click the link below to claim your prize!"
+    "XXXMobileMovieClub: To use your credit, click the WAP link in the next txt message or click here>> http://wap. xxxmobilemovieclub.com?n=QJKGIGHJJGCBL"

 Output:

-    Spam
+    Spam Mail